n8cotoa/ajax-and-refactor-independent-project/README.md

 * Run 'rails db:create'
 * Run 'rails db:migrate'
 * Run 'rails db:seed' to populate database with fake data
+* Run 'rails s' to start the server and go to localhost:3000 in your preferred browser

 ### Contributions